Rajshahi: Education

+Rajshahi, commonly referred to as Education City (Sikkha Nogori), is home to many government, private and autonomous educational institutions.

+The secondary and higher secondary institutions in the city fall under the jurisdiction of the Board of Intermediate and Secondary Education, Rajshahi.

-Rajshahi, commonly referred to as Education City, is home to many government and private educational institutions.
-The city is home to the Rajshahi College- which is the third oldest college in Bangladesh after Dhaka College, and Chittagong College, Rajshahi Medical College, the second oldest medical college in erstwhile East Pakistan.
+The city is home to the Rajshahi College- which is the third oldest college in Bangladesh after Dhaka College, and Chittagong College.
+Rajshahi Medical College is the second oldest medical college in erstwhile East Pakistan.
 The University of Rajshahi is the second oldest and one of the largest public universities in the country.
-Rajshahi Engineering College, now known as RUET, was the second engineering college established in the then East Pakistan in 1964.
+Rajshahi Engineering College, now known as RUET, was the second engineering college established in East Pakistan in 1964.
+For Technical Education Rajshahi Polytechnic Institute was Established in 1963, This Institute is under the Bangladesh Technical Education Board.

+Rajshahi consistently leads in pass rates and GPA 5 achievements in SSC and HSC results.